leo-runningcoach/coachleo/README.md

 <p align="center">
   <strong>An AI running coach that connects to your Strava data, builds plans from your real history, and adapts daily based on how you actually feel.</strong><br/>
-  Available on the web, on Telegram, and as an MCP server for ChatGPT, Claude, and Mistral (native iOS and Android apps coming soon).
+  Available on iOS, Android, on the web, on Telegram, and as an MCP server for ChatGPT, Claude, and Mistral.
 Every recommendation draws from 200+ peer-reviewed sports science papers.
 </p>

 <p align="center">